MartinPellizzer/terrawhisper-compiler/articles/angelica-sinensis/botany/morphology.md

 One striking feature of Angelica sinensis seeds is their impermeable seed coat, which prevents the entry of water and external substances.
 They lack a visible hilum, the scar indicating the point of attachment to the fruit, which is a distinctive characteristic.

 Inside the seeds, the embryo is straight and small, accompanied by two fleshy cotyledons.
 Additionally, there is a small radicle present within the seed.

+The following table shows in detail the morphological characteristics of Angelica sinensis seeds.

 | Characteristic | Description |
 | --- | --- |